virtual-brain-twins/twin-distribution/README.md

 This hardware may vary depending on what package is installed in the spack environment.

+You can directly download the VM to attach it to VirtualBox.

 ## Developer:

 Hardware prerequisites allocated to the Ubuntu VM: